-- Loading your trainer package and installing it with
+- Loading your application package and installing it with

 - Installing any additional packages that you specify as dependencies.

-- The training service runs your trainer, passing the command-line arguments you specify when you create the training job.
+- The training service runs your application, passing through any command-line arguments you specify when you create the training job.

-- You can get information about your running job in three ways:
+- You can get information about your running job in the following ways: